f3ath/story/README.md

 }
 ```
 Well, but now I would have to have some ugly `if`s in the constructor checking that at least one of those has been
-provided and throw an exception otherwise to prevent an invalid state.
+provided or throw an exception to prevent an invalid state otherwise.
 It would get even uglier if we added the
 data/error coexistence check.
 Luckily, this was easy to solve.

 ## Named Constructors